 - Filmed shorts must be submitted via a password-protected online streaming URL either by Vimeo or YouTube

 - The password you provide at the time of submission can not be changed.
 If we are unable to access your short at the time of evaluation, your entry will be disqualified and your entry fee will not be refunded.

 - Downloadable files will not be accepted.

-- Filmed shorts must be in English, or, if applicable, English subtitles are included at the time of submission.
+- Filmed shorts must be in English, or, if applicable, with English subtitles are included at the time of submission.

 - Entrant warrants the submitted material does not defame or invade the rights of any person living or dead.
 Entrant will indemnify Roadmap Writers against any claim made for such violations of law.

-- Filmed shorts produced, financed, initiated, distributed, or hosted by major studios, online platforms, networks, or similar entities are ineligible for competition.
+- Filmed shorts produced, financed, initiated, distributed, or hosted by major studios, online platforms, networks, or similar entities are ineligible for this competition.